nick-ras/Harvard-CS50-projects-and-exercises/README.md

 ```

 ### **Songs**
-This project involved creating a program that plays songs based on user input.
-The project utilized file handling, arrays, and functions to provide an interactive music experience.
+This project involved creating a program that stores employee information in database and retrieves it.
+Name might be a bit off i know.

 To run the project: